J-Ramalho/industRial/docs/8_generalDOEs.md

 |beetroot |            10|    20|           250|    2|          9.75|         10.03|
 |beetroot |            10|    20|           250|    3|          9.77|         10.03|

+and the only thing quality analyst had to add was an extra column to calculate the bias:

 ```r
 juice_drymatter <- juice_drymatter %>%